-HR management should keep in mind that the environment of any organisation reflects the success of a company.
-This is why one can see top companies like Google and Microsoft work towards fulfilling an environment where everyone feels supportive an inclusive.
+HR management should keep in mind that the environment of any organization reflects the success of a company.
+This is why one can see top companies like Google and Microsoft work towards fulfilling an environment where everyone feels supportive and inclusive.

 Here are some of the ways that HR management can achieve it:

-The first step of creating an inclusive workplace environment is to be inclusive in the hiring process.
-The company should be seen as an organisation that is not tendentious when it comes to hiring the right candidates, no matter his race, religion or the place he comes from.
+The first step in creating an inclusive work environment is to be inclusive in the hiring process.
+The company should be seen as an organization that is not tendentious when it comes to hiring the right candidates, no matter his race, religion or the place he comes from.

-This policy will not only help the organisation to have the best talents in the industry but also help in creating a balanced and inclusive workplace, where everyone feels associated.
+This policy will not only help the organization to have the best talents in the industry but also help in creating a balanced and inclusive workplace, where everyone feels associated.

-Try to make diversity a brand identity for the organisation by promoting employees from different walks of life get a chance to prove their mettle on the same platform.
-Also, show the world that an organisation it completely supports the idea.
+Try to make diversity a brand identity for the organization by promoting employees from different walks of life to get a chance to prove their mettle on the same platform.
+Also, it shows the world that an organization completely supports the idea.
 HR management can also use a good Public Relations (PR) agency if it wants.

-The passion of building an inclusive workplace should not limit to the HR only.
+The passion for building an inclusive workplace should not limit to HR only.
 Everyone should be passionate about working towards the greater cause.
-For that, create an internal support team which can help in getting the message to all the employees.
+For that, create an internal support team that can help in getting the message to all the employees.
 It should also be able to handle any related problems that may arise.

 Whenever there are any social activities or team outings, remember to include everyone as much as possible.
 There should not be any area where it looks like there is groupism or bias.
-This will destroy all the work that the HR have started.
+This will destroy all the work that HR has started.